microsoft/SymProxyCloud/README.md

 - `Access token acquired successfully.`
 - `Local Symbol Proxy started at http://localhost:XXXX/`

-The proxy is then ready for use and listening for requesting on the port designating in the AppSettings file.
+The proxy is then ready for use and listening for requests on the port designated in the AppSettings file.

 # AppSettings explained

 ## Mandatory Settings
 - `SymbolServerURI`: The URI of the symbol server you'd like to use. e.g. https://somesymbolserver.com/
-- `LocalPort`: The local port you'd like to use in your symbol path. e.g. http://localhost:XXXX.
+- `LocalPort`: The `http:localhost/` port you'd like to use in your symbol path. e.g. `1234`.
+Defaults to 5000.
 Ensure you `.SYMPATH+` this value, or update the _NT_SYMBOL_PATH_ environment variable.

 ## Optional Settings